robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

     - mathematics
 ---

-I'm a little embarrased to admit this, but I was recently in a quant interview and the interviewer quickly realised that I didn't know the Black-Scholes formula!
+I'm a little embarrased to admit this, I was recently in a quant interview and the interviewer quickly realised that I didn't know the Black-Scholes formula!
 That was definitely a moment when imposter syndrome became reality.
 To fix the situation, I've written up the Black-Scholes model here; being as succinct and practical as I can.

 This write up deals with the ideas and mathematics behind the Black-Scholes model.
 I assume you know what an option contract is and you know the difference between a [call](https://en.wikipedia.org/wiki/Call_option) and a [put](https://en.wikipedia.org/wiki/Put_option) opition.